sankarpa/Fancy-Toll-Free-Number-Generator/README.md

 telephones.
 This makes the number easier to remember for customers.
 An example may be 1-800-FLOWERS

-Your program should be a command line application that reads from [phone_numbers.txt](src/main/resources/phone-numbers.txt)  or STDIN when no files are given.
-Each line of these files will contain a single phone number.
+This program is a command line application that reads from [phone_numbers.txt](src/main/resources/phone-numbers.txt)

-For each phone number read, your program will output all possible word replacements from [dictionary.conf](src/main/resources/dictionary/dictionary.conf)
+For each phone number read, This program will output all possible word replacements from [dictionary.conf](src/main/resources/dictionary/dictionary.conf)

 All punctuation and whitespace will be ignored in both phone numbers and the